 And the thing about Fair use is that it is-just like this slide from ARL outlines-one of the MAIN things we do.
 Share as much as we can.
 And as more content is digitized, that's all about access and EQUITY of access which is usually my hobbyhorse for another time, but worth keeping in mind.
-People seem to basically no longer care about the moral panic of photocopying whole books as long as you're not digitizing them or putting them on Scribd dp.la launch
+People seem to basically no longer care if you're photocopying whole books as long as you're not digitizing them or putting them on Scribd